 - Is there a difference between the Student Employment Office and Career Services?

 Yes.
-Student Employment manages all on and off campus part time employment for students whereas Career Services manages full time job placement for graduates.
+Student Employment manages all on campus part time employment for students whereas Career Services manages full time job placement for graduates.

 All on-campus jobs must, by law, be offered to federal work-study students however, there are a few jobs that can be offered to the rest of the student body.
 Those jobs, when they are available, are posted on this website under the Job Postings section.

 - Do I need to fill out new employment paperwork every year?

 No, employment forms remain in effect for the entire four years you are at Furman.
 If you have already filled them out, you don't need to again.
 Should you be a 5th year student, new paperwork IS required in order to obtain an on-campus job.

 - How do I know if I am eligible for FWS?